-- (a) You must immediately notify the TEC in writing if: - (i) you receive a notification from NZQA under NZQA's Qualification Listing and Operational Rule 14.1 that: - A. specifies NZQA's belief that you are not meeting your responsibilities under Rule 13.1; and - B. gives you an opportunity to be heard; or - (ii) after considering any submissions by you, NZQA advises you that it is satisfied that: - A. you are not meeting your responsibilities under Rule 13.1; and - B. you have no effective remedial plan. - (b) You must provide a final written report on the Project, when we request it and in the form we specify, that outlines: - (i) the activities you have undertaken; - (ii) your stakeholder consultation process, findings, and the actions you took when following that process; - (iii) the issues you identified in the Project, and how you resolved those issues; - (iv) a full itemisation of how you spent the Level 1 6 Qualification Development Fund Funding; and - (v) resulting qualification(s), describing: - A. how the resulting qualification(s)' strategic purpose and outcomes will meet the needs of learners, industry and communities; and - B. whether the resulting qualification(s) has been listed by NZQA on the NZQF (ie, whether they are New Zealand qualification(s)).
+- (a) You must immediately notify the TEC in writing if: - (i) you receive a notification from NZQA under NZQA's Qualification Listing and Operational Rule 14.1 that: - A. specifies NZQA's belief that you are not meeting your responsibilities under Rule 13.1; and - B. seeks your views, including any remedial action you intend to take; or - (ii) NZQA advises you that it remains satisfied that: - A. you are not meeting your responsibilities under Rule 13.1; and - B. you have no effective remedial plan; or - (iii) NZQA takes any action under NZQA's Qualification Listing and Operational Rules 14.2(a) to (c). - (b) You must provide a final written report on the Project, when we request it, and in the form we specify, that outlines: - (i) the activities you have undertaken; - (ii) your stakeholder consultation process, findings, and the actions you took when following that process; - (iii) any issues you identified in the Project, and how you resolved those issues; - (iv) a full itemisation of how you spent the Level 1 6 Qualification Development Fund Funding; and - (v) resulting qualification(s), describing: - A. how the resulting qualification(s)' strategic purpose and outcomes will meet the needs of learners, industry and communities; and - B. whether the resulting qualification(s) has been listed by NZQA on the NZQF (i.e., whether they are New Zealand qualification(s)).